LDraco-Sharif/lib-google-auth/projects/ngs-google-auth/README.md

 # NgsGoogleAuth

 This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.0.
+This is a basic library for creating a Google Sign-In button in your application.
+While simple in nature, it gives you control over the data being sent from Google.
+Mainly, you can decide return type for your data and handle logic accordingly.

+## Documentation
+Install this library with `npm install ngs-google-auth`.
+Then in your preferred component, import it with `import {NgsGoogleAuthComponent} from "ngs-google-auth";`.
+Finally, in the HTML template of the component, add `<ngs-google-auth [clientId]="'CLient ID'" [nonce]="'nonce'" [redirectUri]="'Redirect URI'"></ngs-google-auth>` where you want to see this button.

+There are some additional functionalities present in the library that I will add in the documentation later.

 ## Code scaffolding